hubtel/programmable-services-sdk-dotnet/src/Hubtel.ProgrammableServices.Sdk/README.md

-# Getting Started with Programmable Services SDK
+# Getting Started with Programmable Services

 This SDK helps you build service that can be deployed on Hubtel's platform in all channels (Web, USSD and Hubtel mobile app).
 Here are a few advantages of using this SDK:
 - Improved response times: Reflected instances are cached at startup and served faster